renesas/ra-fsp-examples/example_projects/ek_ra4m2/can_fifo/can_fifo_ek_ra4m2_ep/can_fifo_notes.md

 for general information on example projects and [readme.txt](./readme.txt) for specifics of operation.

 ## Required Resources ##
-To build and run the can fd example project, the following resources are needed.
+To build and run the can fifo example project, the following resources are needed.

 ### Hardware ###
 * 2 x Renesas RA™ MCU kits